shiveshc/CRF_Cell_ID/Readme.md

 <img src = "extra/labeled_img_r.jpg" width=50% >

 Similary segmentations of landmark channels can visualized as well using `labeled_img_other_channels` variable.
-For another task, if you want to visualize how all landmark cells, that we manually provided names for or supplied in `preprocess_data` command, map to the main image, run following commands
+For another task, if you want to visualize how all landmark cells (that we manually provided names for in landmark channels or supplied in `preprocess_data` command) map to the main image, run following commands
 ```
 figure, imshow(max(img_1, [], 3), [], 'border', 'tight')
 hold on